santipabWannakiri/spring-boot-logstash-aop/README.md

 By adopting this approach, we showcase the capabilities of both Filebeat and Logstash in our log processing pipeline.
 Filebeat takes care of dropping specific fields, while Logstash handles the marking process.

 ## Spring Boot configuration
+The origin of the log files mentioned earlier is Spring Boot.
+To create log files, it's essential to set up and configure a log framework like logback within Spring Boot.
+Assuming this configuration is in place, the next step involves adapting the log file format to conform with the Elastic Common Schema (ECS).
+To achieve this, importing the co.elastic.logging dependency is necessary, and a few adjustments in the logback file are required.
+For detailed instructions, you can refer to the article.\
+For additional information, please look at [ECS Logging Java](https://www.elastic.co/guide/en/ecs-logging/java/current/setup.html)